800-282-2882 if you want to be on the program and the email address lrushbow at eibnet.com.

 If this guy thinks that he's getting unfair media coverage, then that tells us a lot about him, not the media.

-There has never in my lifetime.
+There has never in my lifetime, well, I take it back.

-And but this is a close second.
+But this is a close second.

-What do they push back on him?
+Do they push back on him?

-I I don't think so because she points out that he never apologizes.
+I don't think so because she points out that he never apologizes.

 But no, they don't push back.

-I'm sure they fin I'm I'm sure they walk out worried that he's mad at them.
+I'm sure they walk out worried that he's mad at them.

 That's the nature of the press relationship with Obama.

-Is this uh dictator mad at us?
+Is his dictator mad at us?

-How many Republicans would pay the press money for the kind of sycophantic anal poisoning kind of suck-up coverage that he gets.
+How many Republicans would pay the press money for the kind of sycophantic anal poisoning kind of suck-up coverage that he gets?

 And for him to run around mad at him, I'm sorry, that just doesn't compute.